magomimmo/modern-cljs/README.md

 If you don't know anything about Clojure (or about Lisp), I recommend you learn a little bit before starting these tutorials.

-There are plenty of outstanding resources on Clojure that are freely available on the Internet, and you can't overestimate the benefit of reading a book on Clojure (or another Lisp dialect) to your value as a programmer, a thinker, and a human being.
+There are plenty of outstanding resources on Clojure that are freely available on the Internet, and you can't overestimate the benefit of reading a book on Clojure (or another Lisp dialect) to your value as a programmer.

 Here are some book recommendations: